 Physics tells us that having a smaller camper leads to less weight and more aerodynamic, therefore allowing more comfortable travel.
 Not only that, but they tend to be better on gas mileage, allowing you to stay on the road longer to get to those campgrounds!

 One of the best decisions we made before we bought our RV was to rent an RV.
-We learned so much about what we liked and didn’t like about the RV that it really helped us to narrow down which type of RV we liked best and which amenities mattered most.
+We learned so much about what we liked and didn’t like about the RV that it really helped us to narrow down what type of RV we liked best and which amenities mattered most.
 Most of all we found the right RV for us.

 For example, we learned quickly that we did not want to buy an RV with a wet bath.
 With a wet bath, the entire bathroom is the shower.
 So, when you take a shower the toilet and bathroom floor are all wet.
 If someone wants to use the bathroom, we had to dry the floor and toilet which was an added step which was inconvenient.
 So, we knew we wanted a regular bathroom with a separate shower.

 One great option to rent an RV is to check out Outdoorsy.
 You can rent any type of RV anywhere in the country and see what you like and don’t like about it BEFORE you buy your RV.
 I promise you will be glad you rented before buying.
 Renting first will help you to find the best small travel trailer for you!

 As we stated before, RVs and campers have come a long way over the years, and no matter what size you choose, you don’t always have to compromise on the things you want most on your travels.